dakhnod/BLEnky/docs/FIRST_STEPS.md

 nrfutil dfu serial -p DONGLE_PORT -pkg FIRMWARE_FILE.zip
 ```

+Once the firmware is copied/flashed, the flash drive will disappear and you should be able to head to https://ble.nullco.de and connect to your board.
+You just saved yourself years of development!

+To get back into the bootloader, a quick doble reset should suffice.

 ## Generic board / without bootloader

 If your board does not appear to have a bootloader at all, get the hex file for your board, or the generic hex file.
 Then follow [these instruction](FLASHING.md).

+Once the firmware is copied/flashed, the flash drive will disappear and you should be able to head to https://ble.nullco.de and connect to your board.
+You just saved yourself years of development!